Emotions define who we are. They make us human. But they aren’t always rational.

 Even after the number of vendors have been winnowed to the final two, emotional factors still account for 56% of the final decision.

-Some emotions move the needle more than others in sales.
+Some emotions move the needle more than others.

 Researchers today believe there are at least 27 distinct categories of emotion.
 So which emotions are important to consider?